garyyu/rust-secp256k1-zkp/README.md

 ### rust-secp256k1

-This is a rust wrapper around [secp256k1: https://github.com/bitcoin/secp256k1](https://github.com/bitcoin/secp256k1).
+This is a rust wrapper around **secp256k1**.

-`secp256k1` is a Optimized C library for EC operations on curve secp256k1, its [main contributors](https://github.com/bitcoin/secp256k1/graphs/contributors) include:
+`secp256k1` is an actively maintained optimized C library for EC(Elliptic Curve) operations on curve secp256k1, the [main contributors](https://github.com/bitcoin/secp256k1/graphs/contributors) include:
 * [Peter Wuille](https://www.linkedin.com/in/pieterwuille), Co-founder and Core Tech Engineer of Blockstream.
-* [Gregory Maxwell](https://github.com/gmaxwell), a Bitcoin Core developer, Co-Founder and CTO of Blockstream ([resigned](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015586.html) from Blockstream 2017 Nov.).
+* [Gregory Maxwell](https://github.com/gmaxwell), Bitcoin Core developer, Co-Founder and CTO of Blockstream ([resigned](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015586.html) from Blockstream 2017 Nov.).
 * [Andrew Poelstra](https://www.linkedin.com/in/andrew-poelstra-958a75106/), Mathematician at Blockstream.
-* and all other around fifty contributors.
+* And all other around fifty contributors.

-`secp256k1` is still actively maintained.
+You can find more detail about it on [https://github.com/bitcoin/secp256k1](https://github.com/bitcoin/secp256k1).

 This Rust library: